 The following summary consolidated statements of loss data for the years ended December 31, 2017, 2018 and 2019, summary consolidated balance sheet data as of December 31, 2017, 2018 and 2019 and summary consolidated statement of cash flow data for the years ended December 31, 2017, 2018 and 2019 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
 The following summary consolidated statements of loss data for the three months ended March 31, 2019 and 2020, summary consolidated balance sheet data as of March 31, 2020 and summary consolidated statement of cash flow data for the three months ended March 31, 2019 and 2020 have been derived from our unaudited condensed consolidated interim financial statements included elsewhere in this prospectus and have been prepared on the same basis as our audited consolidated financial statements and include all adjustments, consisting only of normal and recurring adjustments, that we consider necessary for a fair statement of our financial position and operating results for the periods presented.
 Our consolidated financial statement are prepared in accordance with the International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").
 Our historical results are not necessarily indicative of results expected for future periods.
 We have adopted IFRS 16 retrospectively from January 1, 2019, but have not restated comparatives for the 2018 reporting period, as permitted under the specific transitional provisions in the standard.
 The reclassifications and the adjustments arising from the new leasing rules are therefore recognized in the opening balance sheet on January 1, 2019.
-You should read this Summary Consolidated Financial Data section together with our consolidated financial statements and the related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.
+You should read this Summary Consolidated Financial Condition and Results of Operations" included elsewhere in this prospectus.